d2s/Documentation/Docs/HowtoUseRsyncOSX.md

-## How to use RsyncOSX

-This page is how to use RsyncOSX.
-It starts with the main view and is a walkthrough of adding a configuration and how to use it. **This pages are under construction.** It will be under construction for some time.

 ## Important notes about rsync and RsyncOSX

 RsyncOSX is a GUI for the rsync command-line tool.
 The main uses are: